 Often times, we treat the promises of God in the same manner also.

 Unfortunately, as it is with the school year so it is in life.
 In the beginning, when the promise is fresh we are ecstatic.
 Then, as the everyday issues begin to settle in it starts to wear on the assurance that once was, leaving one to do nothing but constantly focusing on the end.
-Jesus said, “I have come that they may have life, and that they may have it more abundantly,” (John 10:10, NKJV).
+Jesus said, “I am come that they might have life, and that they might have it more abundantly,” (John 10:10).
 He doesn’t desire for “life” to be something tolerated.
 Rather, He wants it filled.
 And with that, there is the anticipation of something better.

-Promise only works when one accepts it.
+Promises only work when one accepts it.
 You can quote it all that you like, but unless it is internalized as a hopeful thing in the life of each of us, it does absolutely no good.
 Many people can read of the promises but they can’t believe in them for themselves.
 Only seeing with the eyes but never touching.
 They never experience the greatness that God wants to do.
 That’s not God’s intention for you.
-“For all the promises of God in Him are yes,” (NKJV).
+“For all the promises of God in Him are yea.”
+That means “YES!”
 Now, it may be just me but when I see the words “all,” and “promises,” and “God,” and “yes,” I get excited!
 If you are in Christ, God says yes to every promise that comes with that salvation.
 Yes!